zimmer62/NeoPixelBus/ReadMe.md

 this will mark the current state as dirty so that Show() will think the pixel colors have changed.
 This is useful when you modify the biffer directly.

 #### void ResetDirty()
-this will mark the current state as not dirty so that Show() will thing the pixels have the current colors.
+this will mark the current state as not dirty so that Show() will think the pixels have the current colors.

 #### uint8_t* Pixels() const
 this will return the underlying buffer used to store the current pixel colors in its native format.
 This is usefull for advanced effets that would be slower by using GetPixelColor and SetPixelColor.